observerss/aioutils/README.md

 ## More Examples

-The Group and Pool are quite useful in complex asynchronous situations.
+The Group is quite useful in complex asynchronous situations.

 Compare these codes below